zeddidragon/zettpadder/README.md

 ## Definition

 If you fire up the program without arguments and hit buttons, it'll show you output with names for the buttons you press.
-If disatisfied, you can specify a `[Definitions]` table in your configuration where you rename them.
-Names can be whatever you want them to be.
-Running the program with these names will instead output those names and use those for reference in your mapping definitions.
+You can use those for reference in your mapping definitions.

 # Features
-- Support for every axis and button your device emits, not just the xbox standards
+- Support for every axis and button your device emits, not just the xbox standards.
-- Map buttons to keyboard output
+- Map buttons to keyboard output.
-- Map buttons to mouse output
+- Map buttons to mouse output.
-- Mod keys with ghosting
+- Mod keys with ghosting.
+- Flick stick.

 # Planned features
-- Flick stick
-- Gyro support
+- Gyro support.

 # Not currently planned
-- Interface outside of loading a file
+- Interface outside of loading a file.
+- Support for mapping multiple controllers simultaneously.
+Just run the program twice.